loiphin/ESP8266/README.md

 My crappy cobbling together of code for my ESP8266 module which uses a HC-SR04 ultrasonic sensor.
 This is a dirty hack together of code.
 Use as you wish.
 Don't cry if you think the code is shitty.

-Change the SSID and PASSWORD to the real values in init.lua Change the GPIO pin assignments and YOUR_API_KEY for Notify My Android in hcsr04.lua
+Change the SSID and PASSWORD to the real values in init.lua.

+Change the GPIO pin assignments and YOUR_API_KEY for Notify My Android in hcsr04.lua.

 See my youtube video of an "Open Garage Door" notifier: https://www.youtube.com/watch?v=3zI72pZsJ4M